 (b) At sites where recycling of plastics containing SCCPs takes place.
-Polymer-incorporated CPs could be released during recycling of plastics, which may involve processes such as chopping, grinding and washing (Environment Canada, 2013);
+Polymer-incorporated CPs could be released during recycling of plastics, which may involve processes such as chopping, grinding and washing (Environment Canada, 2008);

-(c) At sites where metal-working/cutting fluids containing SCCP are used.
-They may also be released into aquatic environments from drum disposal, carry-off and spent bath use (European Commission, 2011, Environment Canada, 2013);
+(c) At sites where metal-working/cutting fluids containing SCCPs are used.
+They may also be released into aquatic environments from drum disposal, carry-off and spent bath use (ECB, 2000, European Commission, 2011, Environment Canada, 2008);

 (d) At facilities using SCCPs for fat-liquoring of leather;